 Discuss.
 Digest.
 Document!

-Our unique methodology utilizes widely available videoconferencing technology to connect Universities, NGO’s, and Media Centers for a series of shared meals, moderated conversations, and collaborative film projects.
+Our unique methodology connects Universities, NGO’s, and Film Festivals for a series of shared meals, moderated conversations, and collaborative film projects.
 Our Virtual Dinner tables stretch across borders, cultural differences, and political divisions, placing a special emphasis on Conflict Transformation and the collaborative deconstruction of media stereotypes.
 Most importantly, our conversations don’t hope for action, they require it.

 What do our participants in Gaza think of our project, and how did it impact them?

 Visit our Vimeo channel to see more of our bi-national student-film collaborations.

 A Ramadan Road Trip inspired by The Virtual Dinner Guest Project